-In the start, your child’s growth can be hindered but will rebind to normal after few years.
-Children taking stimulants experience visual hallucinations or develop tics like uncontrolled blinking.
-Medicines can be eight hours effect from/ twelve-hour form, which might hinder your child’s routine activities.
+In the start, your child’s growth can be hindered but will rebound to normal after few years.
+Sometimes children taking stimulants experience visual hallucinations.

 The right dosage depends upon the child’s body metabolism and not the child’s age or weight.
-The doctor would start with lower level dosage and might increase.
-Parents must provide feedback to decide if the previous dosage is appropriate.
+The doctor would start with lower level dosage and increase or decrease it gradually, depending on his symptoms or improvement.
+Parents must provide feedback to decide the dosage that is appropriate.

 Medications can help in keeping a control over the symptoms, but may not eliminate the problem completely.
 For the better success of treatment, there should be unconditional love from the parents, motivation.
 Some of the other therapies like family therapy, behavioral therapy, play therapy, lifestyle changes, neurofeedback work well.